 In Part IV of this blog series, we dove deeper into the database as the puppeteer, as well as Puppet itself.
-In this final post, we’ll take a quick look at the “think” client and wrap things by helping you assess which approach makes the most sense for you when choosing the right database and framework for your real-time app.
+In this final post, we’ll take a quick look at the “think” client and wrap things by helping you assess which approach makes the most sense for you when choosing the right database and

 In Part III of this blog series, we continued to explore some of the key considerations when choosing the right database and framework for your real-time mobile app.
 Now, let’s dive deeper and take a look at the database as the puppeteer, as well as Puppet itself.

 In Parts I and II of this blog series, we presented three possible categories that a typical real-time mobile app falls into, and started to take a look at the design choices for all three kinds of apps.
-Now, let’s continue to explore some additional considerations when it comes to choosing the right database and framework for your real-time app.
+Now, let’s continue to explore some additional considerations when it comes to choosing the right database and

 In the first part of this blog series, we kicked things off by taking a look at the three possible categories that a typical real-time app falls into.
 Now, let’s start to explore the design choices for all three kinds of apps.
 Quick heads up before we dive deeper – the term “app” used throughout